 Email remarketing campaigns are quite different than the regular email campaigns - mostly because they have different rules for delivery.
 These campaigns are not setup for delivery at a specific time or schedule but rather with a preset delay from time the remarketing event has been last updated.

-The fact that the campaign is going to be used for remarketing is set during campaign creation where campaing type needs to be set to remarketing.
+The fact that the campaign is going to be used for remarketing is set during campaign creation where campaign type needs to be set to remarketing.

-Send message for - choose one of two options here to evaluate events - Incomplete events or Completed events.
+Choose one of two options to evaluate events - Incomplete events or Completed events.
 This basic rule helps you define the main event trigger when emails are being sent, for example if visitor has not completed a specific type of event (abandoned cart) or completed and you want to send a follow-up thank you note, invoice, etc.

-Delay before sending - how long before after the last event activity the email will be sent.
+How long after the last event activity the email will be sent.

-Event tags - if you have multiple events setup on your website using different event_tags you can attach the campaign to specific tags you want to trigger the campaign.
-By default the campaign is not assigned to any tags and therefor will only get triggered by events with no event_tag defined.
+If you have multiple events setup on your website using different event_tags you can attach the campaign to specific tags you want to trigger the campaign.
+By default the campaign is not assigned to any tag and therefor will only get triggered by events with no event_tag defined.
 Only one tag can be associated with one remarketing campaign.

 Once you have all the settings of your campaign set it's time to define the contents of the email itself.
 Remarketing campaigns behave the same way as any other email campaign in the system and can take full advantage of your templates to customize the layout as well as the content of the email.
 Also, the content of remarketing campaigns can be based on Content style.
 In addition to all the standard templating options you can also use the data of the event itself within the content editor or template using variables.